A Brief Overview of English Grammar

 I see a running man.

-The past participle is used in the formation of the Perfect tenses and the tenses in the Passive Voice and can also function as an attribute.
+The past participle is used in the formation of the perfect tenses and the tenses in the passive voice and can also function as an attribute.

 He has visited London several times.